ittron/maxcrm-charts/README.md

-# Helm Charts for Chatwoot
+# Helm Charts for Chatwoot with maxcrm

 ---
 This repository contains helm charts for [Chatwoot](https://chatwoot.com).